 “Unlike the first and third Klans (the third appeared during the civil rights era), the 1920s Klan was well integrated into American life ‘The KKK may actually have enunciated values with which a majority of 1920s Americans agreed,’ Gordon writes.”

 In other words, the KKK was normalized and its reach into the everyday is what made it powerful.
 It was embedded into society, culture, and politics.

 This got me thinking smarted thoughts with my brainy-brain.

 The invisible hand of hate is dangerous because it operates on its own.
 It’s institutionalized.
-And as a result, laws might be passed and regulations proposed without racist intent, but they have racist results, because, well, they are racist.
+And as a result, laws might be passed and regulations proposed without consciously having racist intent, but they have racist results, because, well, they are racist.
 For example, mandatory minimum rules.

 “No place for hate” signs are everywhere.
 If we want to get rid of the hate embedded in our culture we have to do better than lawn signs.
 Let’s begin with examining who benefits and why.
 For example, let’s very sincerely explore the reasons why affordable and quality healthcare is so exclusive, or the reasons and history of why marijuana is illegal, or the reason for the continued existence of funding schemes for public schools that create a known imbalance of funding for black and brown schools compared to white schools.
 From there we’ll have better insights as to how to purge hate.